-They pinned me to the ground, not that I was able to resist at that point, and the leader walked right over me, ready to pound my face into the ground when someone appeared from the far corner down the street.
-It looked like a girl...I couldn’t tell who it was from the ground but when the guys saw her they began to panic.
+They pinned me to the ground, not that I was able to resist at that point, and the leader walked right over me, ready to pound my face in when someone appeared from the far corner down the street.
+It looked like a girl...I couldn’t tell who it was but when the guys saw her they began to panic.

-They threw me in the ship before I could see this mysterious person, but I had a feeling of who it was.
-I only knew one person who could induce this kind of fear.
+They threw me in their ship before I could see this mysterious person, but I had a feeling I knew who it was.
+There’s only one person I knew who could induce this kind of fear.

 We sped down the alley, turning corners and looking for an area to flee into the sky but it was too late.
-I heard a thud on the roof and it started to disintegrate into a fine powder and blow away.
-It didn’t take long for a young woman to slip inside and knock them all unconscious before they could even pull out their blasters.
-What I wasn’t prepared for, was the fact that it wasn’t Kiko.
+I heard a thud on the roof and suddenly it was disintegrating into a fine powder and blowing away.
+It didn’t take long for a young woman to slip inside the ship and knock them all unconscious before they could even pull out their blasters.
+What I wasn’t prepared for was the fact that it wasn’t Kiko.

 The ship came to a slow stop when she took out the driver.
 Then the young woman turned to focus on me.
 At first glance she was very pretty and had long golden hair tied up in a ponytail like Kiko’s.

-“You alright?” she asked me.
-She had a strange accent but she sounded sincere.
+“You all right?” she asked me.
+She had a strange accent but sounded sincere.

 Was she referring to the fact that I couldn’t do anything to help Rei?

 “Rei!”
 I said suddenly.
-I had to see if she was alright.
+I had to see if she was okay.
 I tried to get up but a sharp pain from my ribs stopped me.